Riders’ Land Tour

 • First stop - Coriano Coriano

 Starting grid, traffic lights off...go!
 Your first destination is Coriano, where you’ll find the Museo Simoncelli.
-The world’s only museum entirely dedicated to the “history of the Sic” on and off the Grand Prix circuits is here in his beloved home town.
+The world’s only museum entirely dedicated to the “history of the Sic” on and off the Grand Prix circuits is here in his beloved hometown.

 The gallery exhibit includes feats, motorbikes, helmets, racing uniforms and other objects belonging to the pilot, Marco Simoncelli.
-He was 250cc-class world champion in 2008 and tragically died at 24 after a serious accident during the Malaysia Grand Prix.
+He was the 250cc-class world champion in 2008 and tragically died at 24 after a serious accident during the Malaysia Grand Prix.

 You’ll be moved by this touching exhibition when you see the smile of Super Sic.